Last updated: April 2022

 We will only keep your data for as long as it is necessary and will review it on a regular basis to ensure it is correctly recorded.
-At your annual planning meeting we will take the opportunity to share your most relevant information (e.g. personal, contact, family, income, expenditure and financial data) so that you can ensure our records are accurate.
+At your annual planning meeting we will take the opportunity to share your most relevant information, e.g. personal, contact, family, income, expenditure and financial so that you can ensure our records are accurate.

 The service we provide is long term financial planning, investment advice and tax planning which may include pensions, life assurance products and other tax planning structures, for example ISAs.
-As you would expect, we need to retain your data throughout our relationship but it is likely that we will need to retain your data when our contract ends and we are no longer providing you with financial or tax planning.
+As you would expect, we need to retain your data throughout our relationship, but it is likely that we will need to retain your data when our contract ends, and we are no longer providing you with financial or tax planning.
 The reason for retaining your data will be based on our business need or for legal or regulatory requirements.
-For example, we are required to hold pension transfer information indefinitely.

 Data protection law provides you with the following rights, in certain circumstances, with respect to your data: